How does Divorce Work in Arizona?

 - age, employment history, earning ability, physical and emotional condition of the spouse seeking maintenance;

-- the ability of the payer to meet their own needs while meeting those of the spouse seeking maintenance;
+- ability of the payer to meet their own needs while meeting those of the spouse seeking maintenance;

 - the comparative financial resources of the spouses, including their comparative earning abilities in the labor market;